matt-dot-k/research-journal/research_journal.md

 ### November 5, 2023 (No. 14)

-- Going to take a break for a while to focus on a paper for another class; will return in a week or so
+- Going to take a break for a while to focus on a paper for another class; will return in a week or so.

 - Mood: Neutral

 ### November 15, 2023 (No. 14)

-- We're back; planning on spending the next few days fine tuning the analysis to make it more tractable
+- We're back; planning on spending the next few days fine tuning the analysis to make it more tractable.

 - Mood: Neutral

+### November 18, 2023 (No. 15)

+- Took a break for a few days to think about some possible final revisions to the analysis; Decided to focus ONLY on the Battle of Mosul for the event studies due to its criticality in defeating ISIS.

+- Also included event studies on communications infrastructure and IED facilities to cover all 4 target categories for a more comprehensive analysis, should be interesting.

+- Mood: Neutral

+### November 19, 2023 (No. 16)

+- Got the data for the two extra event studies and ran the models; looks pretty good, time to compile the results and make some charts

+- Mood: Upbeat

+### November 22, 2023 (No. 17)

+- The end is in sight; started making presentation slides since all the results are in.
+Should I add background pictures of fighter jets to make the slides look cooler?
+I think I should.

+- Mood: Upbeat

+### November 26, 2023 (No. 18)

+- You win some, you lose some; Slides are all done but I caught a wicked cold so I can't record the presentation otherwise it'd sound like I have sandpaper stuffed down my throat.
+I guess that'll have to wait a few days.

+- Mood: Annoyed

+### November 29, 2023 (No. 19)

+- Made a last minute tweak to the research setup.
+Swapped fatalities from ISIS terror attacks for ISIS insurgency actions to better capture overall ISIS activity in response to airstrikes.

+- Managed to update the data without any hassle and reran the analysis; results look promising.

+- Mood: Upbeat

+---

+### December 2, 2023 (No. 20)

+- Home stretch; Presentation's finally recorded and ready to go; hopefully whoever watches it finds it half as interesting as I do!
+All that's left is to write the paper and we're finally done.

+- Mood: Hyped